 Don’t excessively conversate on the mats

 People walk into a Brazilian Jiu-Jitsu Dojo to train, not talk.
 Although it is fine to have friendly conversations with your partner do not be the individual that talks the entire time while drilling a move.
-There are many reasons that talking during live rounds and drilling is not advised.
+For many reasons talking during live rounds and drilling is not advised.

 Your partner may not say anything because they do not want to be rude or come off as an asshole.